johnssproul/RepeatProfiler/output/index.md

 ![scaled_profiles](scaled_profiles.png)

 This file groups color-enhanced profiles for all samples into the same PDF.
-All profiles are shown on the same relative color scale, which makes it easy to scan profiles of all samples for this reference to note interesting patterns.
+All profiles are shown on the same relative color scale, which makes it easy to scan profiles of all samples for this reference and note interesting patterns.
 Any single profile shown can be found as a single PDF in the sub-folders mentioned above that are indexed by sample.

 `variant_profiles.pdf`